ACT-Automation-Labs/network-labs/docs/gettingStarted/Readme.md

 **How to contribute to Github in ACT-Automation-Labs**

-To perform the steps please install VSCode and gitbash for your ease.
+To perform the steps please install VSCode and git bash for your ease.

 Git bash - [Git for Windows](https://gitforwindows.org/)